matsta25/generateTable/README.md

 * **Mateusz Stańczak** - [matsta25](https://github.com/matsta25)

-See also the list of [contributors](https://github.com/matsta25/generateTable/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/matsta25/generateTable/graphs/contributors) who participated in this project (maybe in future).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/matsta25/generateTable/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/matsta25/generateTable/blob/master/LICENSE) file for details.

 ## Acknowledgments